Private jet carrying 8 people crashes at Maine airport - Local News 8

 The airport is then closed, and emergency vehicles are allowed to drive on the airfield.

-A controller later states they are aware of “three crew and possibly five passengers” on board.
+A controller later says they are aware of “three crew and possibly five passengers” on board.

+NTSB investigators plan to travel to Bangor but due to the weather, it is difficult to predict when that will be, a spokesperson told CNN Monday morning.
+However, Jose Saavedra, the Bangor airport director, told reporters at a news conference Monday the NTSB said they “expect to have a team of investigators on site” later in the afternoon.

+The airport did not provide further detail on the incident, citing the need to wait for investigators to arrive.

 This story has been updated with additional information.